Swift-Universe/Swift-Tensor/README.md

 ```

-## Some Important Methods, Computed Properties
+## Some Powerful Methods, Computed Properties

-In addition to flexiblity in initialization, the `Tensor` also provides some useful and important methods and properties to manipulate the `Tensor` instances.
+In addition to flexibility in initialization, the `Tensor` also provides some useful and powerful methods and properties to manipulate the `Tensor` instances.

 ### Binary Operators

-Some basic binary operators that perform element-wise operations are listed below:
+The basic binary operators that perform element-wise operations are listed below:

 * `+` performs addition on two `Tensor` instances
 * `-` performs subtraction on two `Tensor` instances
 * `*` performs multiplication on two `Tensor` instances
 * `/` performs division between two `Tensor` instances

-A simple example on usage of binary operators listed above:
+A simple example on the usage of binary operators listed above:

 ```swift
 let matrixOne = Tensor(shape: [4, 4], element: 8)